olufunkesther/LITA-CAPSTONE-PROJECT/README.md

  ### Data Cleaning and Preparation
   ---
   In the intial phase of the Data cleaning and preparations, we perform the following action;
-  1. Data loading and Inspection
+  1. Removal of Duplicates: duplicates were identified and removed within the dataset.
-  2. Handling missing variables
+  2. Handling missing variables: some variables like revenue were calculated.
-  3. Data Cleaning and formatting
+  3. Data Formatting: the data was standardized in the right format.

 ### Exploratory Data Analysis
   ---